LamaAni/parse-commit-args-action/README.md

 commits | A collection of associated commits | false commit_message | The last commit message | false

+args_as_json | All the arguments as json output.
+For easy pass between jobs | false

 # Environment variables